totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 ## Use Case

 This example shows different approaches for monitoring CMP data.
-Three event samples use synthetic data, and for each sample, a specific stream processing technique is applied:
+Three event samples use synthetic data, and for each sample, a specific stream processing technique is applied: <!-- so the event samples are outside coverage area, attacked device, and equipment failures?
+A better way to word these bullets would be: For the ___ event sample, the ____ stream processing technique is applied. -->
-- Device outside coverage area (for example, tunnel): events are detected using processing rules on streaming event data.
+- Device outside coverage area: An example of this would be a tunnel, where there is no signal.
+Events are detected using processing rules on streaming event data.
-- Attacked device or malware: detection is based on rules applied to aggregated data within a specific time frame.
+- Attacked device or malware: Event detection is based on rules applied to aggregated data within a specific time frame.
-- Equipment failures due to high demand: change detection using the Kullback-Leibler (KL) Divergence approach is applied.
+- Equipment failures due to high demand: Change detection using the Kullback-Leibler (KL) Divergence approach is applied.

 ## Source Data and Other Files